 INSIGHT: Syria Sanctions

 On 20 November 2018, the US Department of the Treasury published an OFAC Advisory to the Maritime Petroleum Industry.
 The Advisory does not announce new sanctions but concludes with a clear warning that ships which engage in activity which is in breach of existing sanctions (as outlined below) can expect to face severe penalties.
 The Annex to the Advisory, a "Non-Exhaustive List of Vessels That Delivered Oil to Syria 2016-2018", is a clear sign that activity in Syrian ports is being monitored.
+A further OFAC Shipping Advisory was published on 25 March 2019.
+This contains an extensive non-exhaustive list of vessels which have engaged in sanctionable conduct in support of the Government of Syria or entities owned by the Government of Syria.

 For more information See Freehill Hogan Maher Client Alert: U.S. Issues strong warning against petroleum trade with Syria.